C0ubv9/CS_PacketCap/README.md

    runscript -CloudFile= “ CS_PacketCap” CommandLine= “x”
        (x – the resultant file size you want to capture)

 4. The maximal allowed file size has been hard-coded to 50% of local drive free space.
-The script will error out and print out the maximal allowed file size if user specifies bigger size than that.
+The script will quite and print out the maximal allowed file size if user specifies bigger size than that.
 5. The default output directory has been set to C:\windows\temp\_CS_PacketCap.
 6. The resultant data(zip file) can be uploaded to CrowdStrike Cloud from output location using “get” command.
 7. Remember to delete output data after successful uploading.